bmad-sim/Beamlines.jl/README.md

 p = get_variable(rect, :perimeter)
 ```

 Both of these methods will work fine, and for many applications.
-However, at least for `Beamlines.jl`, there is a better way.
+The first is generally the most recommended approach.
+However, for `Beamlines.jl`, there is a third way which is used throughout the package.

 It turns out that writing
 ```julia